 My family and I have been in a state of emergency for two weeks.
 Together with millions of other people, we try to do our part at home to prevent more people from catching Covid-19.
 It gets more difficult every day.
 If you now expect instructions on what you can do in this time to get through it as best as possible, I have to disappoint you.
 This is just my personal path.

 My worry is going insane at some point.
 Being locked up all the time, in a completely crazy everyday life.
 With the uncertainty of not knowing when the situation will change for the better.
 Thanks to Homeoffice, I can continue to work, for which I am very grateful.
 But it costs me a lot of energy.
 At the same time, the children want attention, help with school tasks, regular meals and moral support.
 They can only see their friends on the screen, there is no gymnastics club, no music lessons.
 Simply nothing beyond our home.I think the most difficult thing for me is that the days are blurred and I have no way of changing the overall situation.

 Two things keep me going at the end of the day.
 My still quite new work, which offers social added value and my diary.
 I recently discovered diary writing for myself again.
-And recently I also read an article on Bella’s blog how to start writing a diary.
-She chooses the classic book version, I chose a digital way for myself.
+I chose a digital way for myself.
 Maybe I can also inspire others with it?